-I hope that you are doing well!
-I have no idea what your days look like, but maybe you have your own family, a really busy job, but regardless, you always want to be there for everyone.
-This might sound really great and familiar to you, but after a while of living this kind of life, you may realise that you also need some time alone.
-Don’t forget to look out for yourself too from time to time.
-Because if you won’t, who else will?
+I have no idea what your days look like right now.
+Maybe you have your own family, a really busy job and you always want to be there for everyone.
+After a while of living this busy life giving your energy to everyone but yourself, you may realise that you also need some time alone to rejuvenate.
+Don’t forget to check in on yourself, if you won’t, who else will?

-I really wanted to be okay with spending time by myself again, because I realised that I made myself dependent on others a lot by not wanting to be in an empty home.
+I wanted to be okay with spending time by myself again, because I realised that I made myself dependent on others a lot by not wanting to be in an empty home.
 I knew I had to get used to it again, but I didn´t know how to at first.
 So, what were my first steps?

-Value the peace!
+Value the peace

-I travelled alone!
+I travelled alone

 Until next time, love yourself as much as you love other people!